CircuitChaos/vtlivesgram/README.md

 `vtcard -r 48000 | vtcat -- -:1 - | vtlivesgram`

-You can provide default speed as the first argument of *vtlivesgram*, for example to plot 5 rows per second, use:

-`… | vtlivesgram 5.0`

 There are some limitations on the input data format though:

 * Only single-channel data is supported